Keep America Beautiful® Launches Largest Litter Cleanup and Greenup in History to Honor America’s 250th Birthday

 Historic effort comes as new survey reveals Americans view litter cleanup as catalyst for healthier and more beautiful, connected communities

-Stamford, CT, July 22, 2024 (GLOBE NEWSWIRE) -- Keep America Beautiful today kicked off the Greatest American CleanupTM, a campaign to remove 25 billion pieces of litter from the national landscape and create a cleaner, greener, and more beautiful America by July 4, 2026, our country’s 250th birthday.
+STAMFORD, CONNECTICUT, UNITED STATES, July 22, 2024 /EINPresswire.com/ -- Keep America Beautiful today kicked off the Greatest American CleanupTM, a campaign to remove 25 billion pieces of litter from the national landscape and create a cleaner, greener, and more beautiful America by July 4, 2026, our country’s 250th birthday.

 According to a Keep America Beautiful study released in 2021, 90% of Americans believe litter is a problem in their state.
 The historic cleanup comes amid a new Keep America Beautiful survey conducted by The Harris Poll* among over 2,000 U.S. adults 18+ that shows 87% of Americans are interested in beautifying their communities – including improving recycling efforts, participating in community cleanups, and creating more green spaces.
 A majority believe that people coming together to pick up litter can lead to healthier, stronger, “more neighborly” communities.